The OES/SCAS internship is for 3-6 months. The internship is UNPAID and full-time.

 - Graduation Date (when will you be graduating from the programme)

-- Explain why you are the best candidate for SCAS
+- Explain why you are the best candidate for an internship with SCAS (include qualifications/competencies)

 - Explain your interest in the (COMPANY NAME) Internship Programme